Human trafficking in Bahrain: Protection (2010)

-Prevention
+Prevention (2010)

 The government made limited progress in preventing human trafficking over the reporting period.
 While Bahrain's Ministry of Labor has pledged to end the sponsorship (kafala) system, foreign workers remain tied to a Bahraini sponsor.

 The government implemented reforms in August 2009 which designated the Labor Market Regulatory Authority as the lead agency for granting work permits to foreign workers, and expanding labor mobility for expatriate workers, under certain conditions.
-These reforms do not cover Bahrain's approximately 70,000 domestic workers – the group that is most vulnerable to trafficking.
+These reforms do not cover Bahrain's approximately 70,000 domestic workers - the group that is most vulnerable to trafficking.
 Another labor market reform limited the number of foreign workers small businesses many sponsor, which the LMRA states will cut back on illegal “free visa” arrangements and other labor abuses.

-The parliament's upper house recently approved a new labor law; however, it does not afford basic protections to domestic workers – the group most vulnerable to human trafficking.
-Moreover, the law against withholding workers’ passports – a common practice that restricts the mobility of migrant workers and contributes to forced labor – was not enforced effectively, and the practice remained widespread.
-The LMRA continued to distribute pamphlets – prepared in coordination with the IOM – that explained how to legally obtain, maintain and switch a work visa, and provided contact details to report suspected labor violations.
+The parliament's upper house recently approved a new labor law; however, it does not afford basic protections to domestic workers - the group most vulnerable to human trafficking.
+Moreover, the law against withholding workers’ passports - a common practice that restricts the mobility of migrant workers and contributes to forced labor - was not enforced effectively, and the practice remained widespread.
+The LMRA continued to distribute pamphlets - prepared in coordination with the IOM - that explained how to legally obtain, maintain and switch a work visa, and provided contact details to report suspected labor violations.

 The LMRA also sponsored a Hindi radio show designed to raise awareness of workers’ rights.
 The government closed down a number of low-end hotels associated with organized prostitution.
 The government continued to provide financial support towards an IOM anti-trafficking capacity building program.
 The government does not have a National Plan of Action to address trafficking in persons.
 The Ministry of Foreign Affairs’ Undersecretary chaired an inter-ministerial committee that coordinates policies designed to combat trafficking.
 This committee convenes every other month on average, and includes government ministries, NGOs, and the Bahrain Women's Union.
 The Ministry of Labor, which deals with most workers’ complaints, is currently not represented on this committee.